The Bankrate promise

 An SR-22A has a lot of similarities to a regular SR-22.
 Both the SR-22A and SR-22 show current and future financial responsibility, and both are required after committing a driving offense, such as a DWI or DUI.

-Unless you are able to obtain a new insurance provider, both your license and vehicle registration will be revoked.
+Unless you are able to obtain a new insurance provider, both your license and vehicle registration will typically be revoked if your insurer cancels your insurance policy.

-Yes, the SR-22 requirement remains in effect for 3-5 years, depending on the sentence.
-If you fail to maintain minimum insurance, your license and vehicle registration will be revoked no matter where you live.
+Yes, the SR-22 requirement remains in effect for three to five years, depending on the sentence.
+If you fail to maintain minimum insurance, your license and vehicle registration will typically be revoked no matter where you live.